What's to know about demyelination?

-In this article, we take a look at diseases that cause demyelination, the symptoms that may develop, and what can be done about them.
+In this article, we take a look at some diseases that cause demyelination, the symptoms that may develop, and the treatment options for each.

 What are demyelinating diseases?